 In 2015, Matt started a podcast for drummers called "Working Drummer", an interview based podcast that maintains a focus on the drummer that makes a living at his or her craft.
 Along with the help of co-host Zack Albetta and friend Mike Jackson, the podcast has a growing audience throughout the world with more listeners every week. www.workingdrummer.net

-In 2017, Matt continues to stay busy in Nashville performing live and in the studio with people like Sony artist Robert Counts, Michelle Wright, Julie Roberts, Reagan Boggs, and Robin Dean Salmon.
+In 2019, Matt continues to stay busy in Nashville growing his teaching practice as well as performing live and in the studio with people like Michelle Wright, Julie Roberts, Reagan Boggs, Tony Haan, Robert Counts and The Matte Gray Band.